poloarol/pertpy-perturbation-analysis/README.md

 https://github.com/TaufiaHussain/pertpy-perturbation-analysis

-The original workflow was reproduced and subsequently extended with:
+The original workflow was reproduced and extended with:

 * perturbation-level transcriptional effect analysis
+* perturbation effect-size ranking
-* additional result tables
+* additional result tables and visualizations
 * Snakemake workflow orchestration
 * Docker-based reproducibility

-The underlying dataset is based on the Norman et al. (2019) Perturb-seq study and its standardized scPerturb distribution.
+The underlying dataset is based on the Norman et al. (2019) CRISPR Perturb-seq study and its standardized scPerturb distribution.

-Please refer to the original repository and associated publications for the original analysis and dataset attribution.
+Please refer to the original repository and associated publications for the original workflow and dataset attribution.

 ---